 - Connection is too tight for some users

-The build quality of the iKKEGOL OBD2 extension cable is the main thing that earned it a place on this list.
-The construction quality is high, here, giving a cable that’s flexible but still built to last.
+The iKKEGOL OBD2 extension cable’s build quality is the main thing that earned it a place on this list.
+The construction quality is high here, giving a cable that’s flexible but still built to last.
 Thanks to its rubber coating, you’ll never have to worry about damage from automotive fluids.

-The iKKEGOL Extension Cable is also very affordable, at under ten bucks.
-This makes it ideal in our mind for applications that require splicing.
-The interior wires are color-coded so you know which one goes to which pin.
+The iKKEGOL Extension Cable is also very affordable, at under ten bucks, making it ideal in our mind for applications that require splicing.
+The interior wires are color-coded, so you know which one goes to which pin.
 Splice the wires in this cable instead of in your OBD2 connector to prevent potential damage.
-There’s a separate passthrough for each pin, so you don’t have to worry about disrupting grounds.
+There’s a separate pass-through for each pin, so you don’t have to worry about disrupting grounds.